Bachelor of Science in Nursing

 Awarded to students of the highest need based on how much your family can contribute to your education.
 The U.S. Department of Education sets a threshold.
 Then, when you file your Free Application for Federal Student Aid (FAFSA), it computes where you land within that threshold and determines if you qualify for the grant and for how much.

 Federal Supplemental Education Opportunity Grant (FSEOG)

-To qualify, you must file a FAFSA by the priority deadline of March 15 and you must qualify for a Pell Grant.
+You must file a FAFSA to qualify for a Pell Grant.
 This grant is awarded on a first-come, first-served basis to students who have submitted all required documents for review and in time for the review to be complete.
 If you are eligible for a Pell Grant or SEOG, the awards will appear on your financial aid award letter.

 Award: $400 maximum

 Must secure campus employment.